alan-turing-institute/alexa-room-finder/README.md

 4. Run `zip -r -X lambda.zip index.js requesters.js resources.js config.js node_modules/` to compress our updated files to a new deployment package.
 5. Run `aws lambda update-function-code --function-name 'RoomFinder' --zip-file 'fileb://lambda.zip'` to update the code.

+## Gulp

+You can also update the lambda function using gulp, which is even easier than the shell.
+This will also minify the code, and create separate build and package folders.
+To do this, first install [gulp](gulpjs.com), and the dependencies that `gulpfile.js` needs.
+Then just run `gulp` from the root directory, and it will fully update for you.

 ## Doing the account link

 Before you test properly on the Echo, you'll need to actually perform the link between your accounts.
 To do this just open the Alexa [web](https://alexa.amazon.co.uk) or mobile app, and navigate to your fresh new skill.
 Then click Link Accounts, log in, allow the requested permissions, and hopefully have a successful link.